pshigotskaya26/rsschool-cv/cv.md

 1. Head First JavaScript, by Michael Morrison.
 2. Head First HTML and CSS, by Freeman E., Robson E.
 3. JavaScript for Kids: A Playful Introduction to Programming, by Nick Morgan.

+## Languages:

+**English level:** A1

+(I have learned English for beginners using ESHKO tutorial and continue to learn English in Duolingo).

+I can speak English and sometimes use a google translate.